Notarial Services for Individuals

 It is often a requirement if applying for a job overseas that the recruitment agent or foreign employer will require verification of your degree credentials by a notary public.
 This is something that I can assist with by undertaking my own verification with the university that awarded the degree, attaching my notarial certificate and, if you so wish, then arranging an apostille.

-Births, deaths and marriages are legally recorded events.
-Official copies of these documents can be obtained and my notarial certificate attached to them.
-If an apostille is required for use in a foreign jurisdiction, then I can also assist with obtaining an apostille from the Foreign Commonwealth and Development Office.
+If an Apostille is required for use in a foreign jurisdiction, then I can also assist with obtaining an Apostille from the Foreign Commonwealth and Development Office.
+This process is known as legalisation.

-I am an authorised person that can administer affidavits.
 An affidavit is a written statement that is sworn before me a notary public.
-It includes a jurat, rather than a statement of truth.
 A jurat is added to the end of the affidavit, which states when, where, and before whom the oath was sworn or affirmation was made.
 In foreign legal proceedings it is common for an affidavit to be used as the principle means by which evidence is put before a court or tribunal.

 Documentation required for use in the United States of America often requires verification by a notary public.